bobbyleftovers/gtg-talent-phase-1/wp-content/plugins/wp-smushit/readme.txt

-=== Smush – Compress, Image Optimizer, Lazy Load, WebP Images === Plugin Name: Smush – Compress, Image Optimizer, Lazy Load, WebP Images
+=== Smush - Compress, Optimize and Lazy Load Images === Plugin Name: Smush - Compress, Optimize and Lazy Load Images
-Version: 3.6.3
+Version: 3.7.0
 Author: WPMU DEV
 Author URI: https://premium.wpmudev.org/
 Contributors: WPMUDEV, alexdunae
 Tags: optimize images, convert webp, lazy load, image, resize, optimize, optimise, compress, performance, optimisation, photography, optimizer
 Requires at least: 5.2
-Tested up to: 5.4.1
+Tested up to: 5.5
-Stable tag: 3.6.3
+Stable tag: 3.7.0
 Requires PHP: 5.6.20
 License: GPL v2 - http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-Compress & optimize images with lazy load, WebP conversion, and resize to boost page speed with image compression.
+Compress and optimize images with lazy load, WebP conversion, and resize detection to boost performance and make your site load amazingly fast.

 == Description ==

-**Optimize your images, turn on lazy load, resize, compress and improve your Google Page Speed with the incredibly powerful and 100% free WordPress image smusher/compressor, brought to you by the superteam at WPMU DEV!**
+**Optimize your images turn on lazy load, resize, compress and improve your Google Page Speed with the incredibly powerful and 100% free WordPress image smusher, brought to you by the superteam at WPMU DEV!**

-And whether you spell it 'optimise' or 'optimize', Smush will compress all your images without a visible drop in quality and optimize your page speed using its unique compression algorithm.
+And whether you spell it 'optimise' or 'optimize', Smush will compress all your images without a visible drop in quality.

 ### Award Winning Image Optimizer
 Smush has been benchmarked and tested number one for speed and quality and is the [award-winning](https://torquemag.io/2018/04/smush-image-compression-wins-2018-plugin-madness/), back-to-back proven crowd favorite image optimization plugin for WordPress.

-- Lossless Compression – Compress unused data without affecting image quality
+- Lossless Compression – Strip unused data without affecting image quality
 - Lazy Load - Defer offscreen images with the flip of a switch
-- Bulk Smush – Optimize, compress and shrink up to 50 images with one click
+- Bulk Smush – Optimize up to 50 images with one click
 - Image Resizing – Set a max width and height and large images will scale down as they are being compressed
-- Incorrect Size Image Detection – Quickly locate images that are slowing down your page speed
+- Incorrect Size Image Detection – Quickly locate images that are slowing down your site
-- Directory Smush – Optimize and shrink images even if they are not located in the media library
+- Directory Smush – Optimize images even if they are not located in the media library
 - Automated Optimization – Asynchronously auto-smush your attachments for super fast compression on upload
 - Without Monthly Limits – Optimize all of your images up to 5MB in size free forever (no daily, monthly, or annual caps)
 - Gutenberg Block Integration – View all Smush stats directly in image blocks